pyueh-osi/Edgecmd-Docs/V1.1/Installation/Installation_1-1.md

     sudo apt install ./EdgeCmd_linux-arm64.deb
     ```

-    A validation check for prerequisites will be completed.
+    A validation check for prerequisites is completed.

 2. After the check for prerequisites succeeds, you are prompted with the option to change the default port of the adapter, which is `5590`.